BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page7.md

 ```
 This goes through the entire scene, looks for what the lightSphere intersects with and pushes those meshes to the list of what our light affects.
 I was able to achieve this by refering to what was done in this [playground](https://playground.babylonjs.com/#WJWSNL) **Note: the implemenation for the lights here is what I had before making adjustments during the performance phase.
 If you'd like to see the final version, take a look at the [performance](/how_to/page17#lights) section.**

+Now, when you run the game and collide with the lanterns, you should see their materials change (except the first one since that one is pre-lit)!

 # Further Reading
 **Previous:** [Import Meshes](/how_to/page6)
 **Next:** [Collisions & Triggers](/how_to/page8)